jeff-zucker/solid-file-client/README.md

 The contentType should be specified either in the URL's extension or in the contentType parameter, but not both.

 NOTE : if the file already exists, the solid.community server (and others) will create an additional file with a prepended numerical ID so if you don't want that to happen, use updateFile() which will first delete the file if it exists, and then add the new file.
+If you do want to create the additional file, you can retrieve it's name, including the prepended numerical ID in the return from createFile() as shown above with the "fileCreated" parameter.

 **readFile(**URL**)**